Ph.D. (band): History

+After disbandment

-Diamond returned some time later as a solo artist and scored a UK No. 1 single in November 1984 with "I Should Have Known Better".
-Hymas appeared on Diamond's self-titled 1988 album Jim Diamond.
-Diamond and Hymas reformed the group in 2006.
-Reissues of the first two albums were released by Voiceprint Records.
+Diamond returned as a solo artist and scored a UK No. 1 single in November 1984 with "I Should Have Known Better".
+Hymas appeared on Diamond's self-titled 1988 album, Jim Diamond.
+Diamond and Hymas re-formed the group in 2006.
+The first two albums were reissued by Voiceprint Records.
 The label also released Three on 2 February 2009, with Phillips drumming on three tracks.
-(The duo's other frequently-used session drummer, Mark Craney, had died in 2005.)
+(The duo's other frequent session drummer, Mark Craney, had died in 2005.)

 Jim Diamond died on 8 October 2015.